 A "collection" is usually thought to be centered on a certain theme or focus.
 Although called a collection, the Khattar books should, collectively, be thought of as an "assemblage" for the material therein reflects the diverse interests of Dr. Khattar throughout his life.
 This eclectic assemblage includes published material and ephemera on the early history and culture of Cape Breton Island; the political and social history of New France, Nova Scotia and Canada; mining and fishing; poultry husbandry and cockfighting; sporting interests; geography and literature.
 There is also valuable published material on the history and culture of the Middle East.
 The Khattar Collection is more than books.
 It includes stamps and coins, paintings and framed pictures and postcards.
 His boyhood interest in stamps and coins is reflected not only in books collected and donated but in non-books items in the Collection.

 The intrinsic value of many of these books is based on rarity and age, but researchers in history, literature, geology, culture etc. will find that the Dr. Thomas J. Khattar Collection is not only a gift to Cape Breton University, but to future generations of scholars, as well.
-For further information on this Collection, please contact Shawn Bethke, Dean of the Library & Multicultural Learning at Cape Breton University Library.
+Contact your liaison librarian for access.